 - The Bridge & Culvert Data dialog box will be displayed.

-- From the Pier Geometry section, use the Pier number spin control to select the pier in which to define the floating debris.
+- From the Pier Geometry section, use the Pier number spin control to select the pier to define the floating debris.

 - Then, turn on the Apply floating debris to pier checkbox to enable it.